Undergraduate Transfer Admission

 Submit Your Deposit

-Once you submit your $300 enrollment deposit, you can register for New Student Orientation and apply for housing and parking.
+Once you submit your enrollment deposit and intent to enroll form, you can register for New Student Orientation and apply for housing and parking.

 Complete the FAFSA